Vacation Days Piling Up? Here's How To Get The Most Out Of A Short Vacation

 "Checking e-mail, news, social media can generate stress responses in us that we could certainly take a break from while on vacation," she says.

-But she says on her family vacations, she doesn't insist on a technology black-out because tech can bring families together too.
+But she says on her family vacations, she doesn't insist on a technology black-out because tech can bring families together, too.
 For instance, she says, on her summer vacation: "My kids and their cousins took funny slow-motion videos on my phone for a half an hour and laughed their heads off."
 While the kids were having fun with the videos, this gave her time to have a good conversation with her mom and sister.

 Block your calendar early

-Most people aren't great about advance planning, but try this: Before this summer is over block out time on your calendar for a vacation in summer 2019.
+Most people aren't great about planning, but try this: Before this summer is over, block out time on your calendar for a vacation in summer 2019.

 "If you block the calendar, you give yourself an opportunity to take vacation," says Denis of the U.S. Travel Association's Project: Time Off.
 This simple act sets the planning process in motion.

 Survey research shows that managers want to approve vacation, so you may be more likely to get approval if you act early.
 Also, you'll have more time to dream about your vacation.
-And, anticipation is part of the fun.
+And anticipation is part of the fun.

-And it might even be good for your career.
+It might even be good for your career.
 A survey from the U.S. Travel Association finds people who take most or all of their vacation time are slightly more likely to get promotions and raises compared to people who take less vacation time.

-One interpretation: Vacations help prevent burn-out, and workers return from a break feeling more creative and productive.
+One interpretation: Vacations help prevent burnout, and workers return from a break feeling more creative and productive.